Intermediate-range ballistic missile: History

 The progenitor for the IRBM was the A4b rocket, winged for increased range and based on the famous V-2, Vergeltung, or "Reprisal", officially called A4, rocket designed by Wernher von Braun.
 The V-2 was widely used by Nazi Germany at the end of World War II to bomb English and Belgian cities.
 The A4b was the prototype for the upper stage of the A9/A10 rocket.
 The goal of the program was to build a missile capable of hitting New York, when launched from France or Spain (see Amerika Bomber).

 A4b rockets were tested a few times in December 1944 and January and February 1945.
 All of these rockets used liquid propellant.
 The A4b used an inertial guidance system, while the A9 would have been controlled by a pilot.
 They started from a non-mobile launch pad.

 Following World War II, von Braun and other lead Nazi scientists were secretly transferred to the United States, to work directly for the U.S. Army through Operation Paperclip, developing the V-2 into the weapon for the United States.

-IRBMs are currently operated by the People's Republic of China, India, Israel, North Korea, and Russia.
-The United States, USSR, Pakistan, United Kingdom, and France were former operators.
+As of 2026, IRBMs are operated by the People's Republic of China, India, Israel, North Korea, and Russia.
+The United States, USSR, Pakistan, United Kingdom, and France are former operators.